-For organic content, these algorithms ultimately boil down to relevance scores that will determine the selection and order of content shown at the top of users' news-feed.
-For example, Facebook makes a number of predictions about how likely a user is to engage with posts, and will "add these predictions up into a relevancy score" to order the posts [28].
-Instagram follows a similar approach [61].
-Similarly, Twitter uses a number of "consolidated signals to develop a relevancy score" [49] that it uses to determine which tweets to show on top of the feed.
-LinkedIn also uses an algorithm that "scores tens of thousands of posts and ranks the most relevant at the top of the feed" [59].
-TikTok mixes content from both followed accounts and others using algorithms that optimize for "effective relevance" as a "secret sauce" [80].
+For organic content, these algorithms ultimately boil down to relevance scores that will determine the selection and order of content shown at the top of users' feed.
+For example, Facebook makes a number of predictions about how likely a user is to engage with posts, and will "add these predictions up into a relevancy score" to order the posts [35].
+Instagram follows a similar approach [73].
+Similarly, Twitter uses a number of "consolidated signals to develop a relevancy score" [61] that it uses to determine which tweets to show on top of the feed.
+LinkedIn also uses an algorithm that "scores tens of thousands of posts and ranks the most relevant at the top of the feed" [71].
+TikTok mixes content from both followed accounts and others using algorithms that optimize for "effective relevance" as a "secret sauce" [95].

-Relevance estimators are used in ad auctions in addition to organic content.
-Ads are selected using auctions; these auctions consider relevance as a factor predictive of user engagement.
+Relevance estimators are also used in ad auctions, that consider relevance as a factor predictive of user engagement.
 These predictions are combined with other factors, such as the bid and budget the advertiser set for the ad, to determine the auction winner.
 Different platforms use different terminologies to refer to these predictions.
-For example, Facebook, LinkedIn and Twitter refer to them as "Estimated action rates" [29], "Relevancy scores" [53], and "Quality scores" [82], respectively.
+For example, Facebook, LinkedIn and Twitter refer to them as "Estimated action rates" [36], "Relevancy scores" [65], and "Quality scores" [97], respectively.
 But they all have very similar purposes in that they are applied as modifiers to bids to determine which ad wins an auction.
 Therefore, an ad with the highest bid may not win an auction if it is given a low relevance score by the algorithmic prediction.

-Platforms provide little transparency into optimization algorithms, neither for organic nor promoted content.
+Platforms provide little transparency into their relevance score algorithms, neither for organic nor promoted content.
 As summarized in Figure 1, publicly available documentation gives a high-level description that platforms use information about the content itself, the author of the content, and user's profile data.
 However, the specific types of algorithms and inputs to those algorithms are not disclosed.
-Facebook, Instagram and LinkedIn use thousands of factors to estimate relevance of posts [28, 59, 61].
-Similarly, Twitter's documentation shows they use advanced machine learning algorithms to predict relevance, where the "list of considered features and their varied interactions keeps growing" [49].
+Facebook, Instagram and LinkedIn use thousands of factors to estimate relevance of posts [35, 71, 73].
+Similarly, Twitter's documentation shows they use advanced machine learning algorithms to predict relevance, where the "list of considered features and their varied interactions keeps growing" [61].
+A recently leaked source code of a Russian search engine Yandex revealed